aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/075_namespace/010-enable-namespace.md

 weight: 10
 ---

-In this chapter, we will create **webstore workload** namespaces for carts, catalog, checkout, orders, rabbitmq, assets, and ui.
-By the end of this chapter, we will configure Argo CD so that creating namespaces for a new workload (for example "payment") is as simple as creating a new "payment" folder with manifests.
+In this chapter, we will create namespaces for the **webstore workload** components: carts, catalog, checkout, orders, rabbitmq, assets, and ui.
+By the end of this chapter, we will have configured Argo CD so that creating namespaces for a new workload (for example "payment") is as simple as creating a new "payment" folder with the necessary manifests.

 ### 1. Create Bootstrap namespace applicationset